darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

-This will return all invites that were :ref:`created using the user's email address <organization-invite-creating-an-invite-user-email-address>`, and it will contain all invites that were :ref:`created using a security question & answer <organization-invite-creating-an-invite-security-question-and-answer>` where the user was able to succesfully register a new account using the security question and answer.
+This will return all invites that were :ref:`created using the user's email address <organization-invite-creating-an-invite-user-email-address>`, and it will contain all invites that were :ref:`created using a security question & answer <organization-invite-creating-an-invite-security-question-and-answer>` where the user was able to successfully register a new account using the security question and answer.

 This call will not contain any invites that were :ref:`created using a security question & answer <organization-invite-creating-an-invite-security-question-and-answer>` and the user could not register a new account because the account they specified already exists.
 This